biddster/etuovi/README.md

 ### securityheaders.io

 This scanner will perform a scan for security headers using securityheaders.io.

-Note that this module is subject to change.
+It supports multiple paths under the host to handle the scenario where you have multiple web apps under a host.

+The `paths` property can be omitted and a default of "/" will be used.

 ```
 ...
 "scanners": {
     "securityheaders": {
+        "paths": [
+            "/appA",
+            "/appB"
+        ]
         "expect": "A"
     }
 }